-The frequently asked questions (FAQs) below relate to the REF 2014 results, previously published FAQs can be found in the 'About the REF' section.
-For all enquiries, please contact email@example.com.
+The frequently asked questions (FAQs) below relate to the REF 2014 results; previously published FAQs can be found in the 'About the REF' section.
+For all enquiries, please contact the relevant funding body.

 Latest FAQs (February 2015)

 Is it possible to see which outputs were listed against each individual that was submitted to the REF?

 No, details of the staff and outputs submitted to the REF are provided as separate lists.
 The information is published in this way in order to maintain the confidentiality of staff submitted with individual staff circumstances.
 This decision was taken prior to submissions being made, in response to concerns that some staff might be unwilling to disclose their individual circumstances if the published submissions would clearly identify their outputs.

 Why are there no impact case studies to view for some submissions?

 Where publication of the information contained in an impact case study was likely to cause harm to an individual or organisation, HEIs were able to exclude the case study from the published submissions, as set out in this guidance.
 In these cases the impact case study is excluded in its entirety so it does not appear on the results website or in the associated download files.
 Approximately 300 of the 6,975 case studies submitted have not been published for this reason.

 Latest FAQs (January 2015)